JasonYuchen/pydolphindb/README.md

 - Upload supported Python objects
 - Streaming

+A detailed tutorial (`pydolphindb/doc/tutorial.md`, still in progress) about:

+- Develop a Python C++ extension via pybind11
+- Use DolphinDB C++ API to build the C++ extension
+- Package your Python module and upload it to PyPi

 ## Fast data conversion

 pydolphindb can map the [DolphinDB data structures](https://www.dolphindb.com/help/) to Python builtins